yusitnikov/puzzletv/docs/Puzzle rendering.md

 - [Elephant slitherlink](../src/data/puzzles/Slitherlink.tsx) puzzle uses custom wrapper to add a background image behind the grid.
 - [Africa](../src/data/puzzles/Africa.tsx) puzzle uses it to render the puzzle as a layer in Google Maps.

-Next to the `FieldWrapper`, there's an additional optional component that could be rendered by the [type manager](./Data%20structures%20and%20types.md) - `FieldControls`, defined on type manager's `fieldControlsComponent` field.
+Next to the `GridWrapper`, there's an additional optional component that could be rendered by the [type manager](./Data%20structures%20and%20types.md) - `GridControls`, defined on type manager's `gridControlsComponent` field.
 The purpose of this component is to render puzzle-specific control buttons that are not related to specific cells, but to the whole grid.
 Examples:

 - [Rotatable cube](../src/sudokuTypes/cube/components/FullCubeControls.tsx) puzzles uses it to render cube rotation buttons outside the grid.
-- [Infinite ring](../src/sudokuTypes/infinite-rings/components/InfiniteRingsFieldControls.tsx) type manager uses it to draw thick grid borders and render zoom buttons in the center of grid.
+- [Infinite ring](../src/sudokuTypes/infinite-rings/components/InfiniteRingsGridControls.tsx) type manager uses it to draw thick grid borders and render zoom buttons in the center of grid.

-The next layer inside the field wrapper is the absolutely positioned and possibly rotated and scaled div that applies transformations created by panning, rotating and zooming the grid (if applicable).
+The next layer inside the grid wrapper is the absolutely positioned and possibly rotated and scaled div that applies transformations created by panning, rotating and zooming the grid (if applicable).
-But it's possible to cancel some of these automatic panning and scale (zoom) effects by using the `fieldFitsWrapper` and `fieldWrapperHandlesScale` flags on the type manager and to implement panning and scaling manually in the field wrapper component (see above) or by applying custom transformations to the grid from `getRegionsWithSameCoordsTransformation()` and `transformCoords()` methods.
+But it's possible to cancel some of these automatic panning and scale (zoom) effects by using the `gridFitsWrapper` and `gridWrapperHandlesScale` flags on the type manager and to implement panning and scaling manually in the grid wrapper component (see above) or by applying custom transformations to the grid from `getRegionsWithSameCoordsTransformation()` and `transformCoords()` methods.
 For instance:

 - [Google Maps type manager](../src/sudokuTypes/google-maps/types/GoogleMapsTypeManager.ts)
-  enables `fieldFitsWrapper` because panning and zooming is handled by the Google Maps widget.
+  enables `gridFitsWrapper` because panning and zooming is handled by the Google Maps widget.
 - [Infinite rings type manager](../src/sudokuTypes/infinite-rings/types/InfiniteRingsSudokuTypeManager.ts)
-  enables `fieldWrapperHandlesScale` because zooming is handled by custom transformations of the ring regions.
+  enables `gridWrapperHandlesScale` because zooming is handled by custom transformations of the ring regions.

 ### SVG layers